 Located just 250 meters from the incandescent waters of the Caribbean Sea, Passion Village will fill something of a niche, being both high quality homes but at more affordable rates than many of their deluxe counterparts.
-Phase one will comprise 10 villas with a takeaway restaurant and communal pool, while the second phase will consist of a further 16 to 18 villas.
+Phase one will comprise 18 apartments and 9 villas with a bar-restaurant and communal pool, while the second phase will consist in 22 apartments and 20 villas.
 Both will be low density, gated with 24-hour security, and have back-up electricity generators.

 Homes can be bought completed or off-plan.
 In the latter case, modifications can be made according to individual preference or to make the property disability-friendly.
 Optional extras include a plunge pool and sundeck.“

 A lot of people want a private pool; others such as Italians use the swimming pool area to socialize, especially if they have children,” Susanna says.